Our publications get the word out about advocacy initiatives, the day’s top issues, the importance of continued research and more.

 Research!America's Then-Now-Imagine messages describe the state of a condition or disease years ago (then), how research has improved the situation (now) and what further research might bring in the future (imagine).

 These ads, spotlighting chronic diseases and unintentional injuries, emphasize the leadership role that the Centers for Disease Control and Prevention plays in protecting Americans' health from needless suffering.
-They are available for download through our toolkit.
+They are available for download through our toolkit, along with materials for our annual initiative, Public Health Thank You Day.
+On the Monday before Thanksgiving, we pause to thank public health workers across America for keeping us safe.

 - American Public Health Association